sourceperl/arduino.yun.rtu_gateway/README.md

 ### Setup on Yun arduino web panel

-Connect to http://arduino.local/cgi-bin/luci/webpanel/homepage with password Click on "Configure" then click on "advanced configuration panel"
+- Connect to http://arduino.local/cgi-bin/luci/webpanel/homepage with password.
+Click on "Configure" then click on "advanced configuration panel"

 ### Setup with advanced configuration panel (luci)

-In System > System set "Europe/Paris" to timezone.
+- In System > System set "Europe/Paris" to timezone.

-In System > Startup part "Local Startup", update rc.local content like this :
+- In System > Startup part "Local Startup", update rc.local content like this :

     # Put your custom commands here that should be executed once
     # the system init finished.
 By default this file does nothing.